ninja-build/ninja/HACKING.md

 I am very wary of changes that increase the complexity of Ninja (in particular, new build file syntax or command-line flags) or increase the maintenance burden of Ninja.
-Ninja is already successfully in use by hundreds of developers for large projects and it already achieves (most of) the goals I set out for it to do.
+Ninja is already successfully used by hundreds of developers for large projects and it already achieves (most of) the goals I set out for it to do.
 It's probably best to discuss new feature ideas on the mailing list before I shoot down your